-And that’s an interesting claim because there’s a lot of ordinary on this marketplace.
+And that’s an interesting claim because this marketplace has a lot of ordinary.
 But don’t get us wrong, there is some extraordinary, too.

 Still, categories extend to fashion, jewelry, cosmetics, and the typical categories you’d expect from a large online marketplace.
 What’s most interesting about Bonanza is that it puts your small, handmade products next to large wholesale importers and exports.

 So, how can this be beneficial to your small business?